Understanding NOHD (Nominal Ocular Hazard Distance)

 Factors Affecting NOHD

-- Wavelength: Different wavelengths have different MPE (UV lowest, far-IR highest)
+- Wavelength: Different wavelengths use different exposure-limit bases.

 Eye Protection Selection